SovereignCloudStack/standards/Standards/scs-0300-v1-requirements-for-sso-identity-federation.md

 it can be hooked up to a Postgres Database or to a MariaDB/Galera cluster e.g..

+As of April 11, 2023, Keycloak joined the CNCF as an incubating project.

 #### Zitadel

 Zitadel is a newer implementation of an SSO IdP.